Networking Fundamentals Guide: From Packets to Protocols

 IPv4 vs IPv6

 IPv6 was introduced because IPv4 address space was running out1.
-It also simplifies routing and improves security with built-in IPsec support2.
+It also simplifies routing and removes the need for NAT.
+While IPv6 originally mandated IPsec support, this requirement was relaxed to a recommendation in RFC 64342.

 Routing: How Data Finds Its Way